![]() |

 SDTM-ETLTM acts on CDISC ODM files (v.1.2, 1.3 or 1.3.1) which can easily be exported from any modern EDC, CDM system or database (the CDISC ODM standard is

-SDTM-ETLTM is a real ETL tool - but specializing in SDTM.
-Once a mapping generated, clinical data can be extracted from ODM files, transformed into SDTM records, and loaded into the created SDTM database.
+SDTM-ETLTM is a real ETL tool - but specializing in SDTM and SEND.
+Once a mapping generated, clinical data can be extracted from ODM files, transformed into SDTM or SEND records, and loaded into the created SDTM/SEND database.

-As such, SDTM-ETLTM, together with our Study Designer and our other product offerings, is one of the first real realizations of CDISC end-to-end.
+As such, SDTM-ETLTM, together with our Study Designer, Define-XML Designer and our other product offerings, is one of the first real realizations of CDISC end-to-end.

-More product information is available in the product flyer, and in the product brochure.
+More product information is available in the product brochure.

-A set of instruction movies is available on our demo application server.
+A set of (older) instruction movies is available on our demo application server.

-This set of instruction movies is regularly extended and improved.
+This set of instruction movies will soon be updated.
 So we invite you to visit the 'instruction movies' website regularly.

-Although the use of the SDTM-ETL software is very intuitive, many of our customers desire to get some training to start working with the software.
+Although the use of the SDTM-ETL software is very intuitive, some of our customers desire to get some training to start working with the software.

 In our experience, one day of training usually suffices to make a jumpstart with the software.
 Such trainings are of course offered by us, at the location of the customer, or remote, by web conferencing.